submariner-io/enhancements/submariner/OVN-Interconnect.md

     name: cluster2-worker
 ```

-* Multiple Zone: In a multiple-zone setup, we will have an OVN database and a master pod for each zone.
+* Multiple Zone: In a multiple-zone setup, we will have an OVN database and an OVN master pod for each zone.
 Transit switches connect the
   zones.
 The OVN-Kubernetes services ensure that the necessary routes are added for pod and service reachability across nodes in different
   zones.